 Sea Otter Savvy's objectives include (1) Reducing the frequency of disturbance to sea otters that results from the proximity and behavior of commercial and personal marine recreation and wildlife viewing activities; (2) Increasing community awareness about sea otters and foster community stewardship (3) Conducting and facilitating research that increases our scientific understanding of the impacts of human activities on sea otters.

 Four major tasks are needed to fulfill the objectives:

-The Sea Otter Savvy program officially launched in August of 2015 and since then have been in the process of researching, developing, and disseminating outreach materials, establishing relationships with stakeholders, giving public presentations, recruiting and training volunteers, and collecting sea otter activity data in three central coast regions.
+The Sea Otter Savvy program officially launched in August of 2015 and since then have been in the process of researching, developing, and disseminating outreach materials, establishing relationships with stakeholders, certifying local businesses, giving public presentations, recruiting and training volunteers, and collecting sea otter disturbance data in three central coast regions.